WolfDev8675/Exalens-CC/README.md

 This is a project for the Recruitment to the Exalens.

-Courtesy: Question credits belong to recruting team @[Exalens](https://www.exalens.com/)
+Courtesy: Question credits belong to recruiting team @[Exalens](https://www.exalens.com/)

 ---
 Purpose: Simulate the behaviour of sensors, monitor their readings, and provide APIs to retrieve data based on specific criteria.